Bira/octopus-carnival/_posts/2025-12-24-wir-dscc-zeburon.md

 have fought multiple encounters against the raiders, too.

-I'm pretty sure I've seen someone a lot like Zeburon in one of the many Brom illustrations for DS: muscles, leather straps, face-concealing horned helmet.
+I'm pretty sure I've seen someone a lot like Zeburon in one of the many Brom illustrations for DS: muscles, leather straps, face-concealing horned helmet, menacing pose.
 I haven't read any older DS material to know whether he's someone from the old days, or if he's new and just likes following local fashions.